Xbox2020/BIBA-Patients-Services-Dashboard-Delirium-and-Dementia-in-a-Hospital-Management-Environment./README.md

   (c) 🛡️👩🏻‍🎓🧑‍💻🙋‍♀️ Structured to Prepare users for the PL300 Exam Certification (as it answers most competencies and exam topics)
-   - Identifies key metrics and attributes for each analysis section
+   - Identifies key metrics and attributes for each analysis section.
+   - - b.
+Easy flow and navigation to Key Metrics and should consist of high-level KPIs;
+   - 	Total Costs.
    - 	 Dax related to Key demographics such as Gender, Age, Age Group, Race, and Marital, Status
    - 	General metrics for encounters and procedures. including counts, costs, rates, Length of Stay (LOS), and averages.
    - 	Special metrics for analyzing readmissions and mortalities, including the admission range, dates between the current visit and previous discharge, and dates between death and each admission.